JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 85	Spoke with Prince about Ming-Xiao.
 90	Spoke with Jack after Griffith park.
 95	Spoke with endgame cabbie.
-100	Cabbie takes you to Chinatown (Kuei-Jin ending).
+100	cabbie takes you to Chinatown (Kuei-Jin ending).
-105	Cabbie takes you to Chinatown (Sabbat ending), added by wesp.
+105	cabbie takes you to Chinatown (Sabbat ending), added by wesp.
-110	Cabbie takes you to Prince (Prince ending).
+110	cabbie takes you to Prince (Prince ending).
-115	Cabbie takes you to Anarchs (Anarch ending).
+115	cabbie takes you to Anarchs (Anarch ending).
-120	Cabbie takes you to Chantry (Camarilla ending).
+120	cabbie takes you to Chantry (Camarilla ending).
-125	Cabbie takes you to Chinatown (Solo ending).
+125	cabbie takes you to Chinatown (Solo ending).

 Hammer Information: